braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_delivery_semantics.md

 ## Timestamps

-all timestamps exported by currents are sent in the utc time zone. for some events where it is available, a time zone field is also included, which delivers the iana format of the user's local time zone at the time of the event.
+All timestamps exported by currents are sent in the utc time zone.
+For some events where it is available, a time zone field is also included, which delivers the iana format of the user's local time zone at the time of the event.

 ## Avro

-the braze currents data storage integrations output data in the `.avro` format. we chose [avro](https://avro.apache.org/) because it is a flexible data format that natively supports schema evolution and is supported by a wide variety of data products:
+The Braze Currents data storage integrations output data in the `.avro` format. we chose [avro](https://avro.apache.org/) because it is a flexible data format that natively supports schema evolution and is supported by a wide variety of data products:

 -   Avro is supported by nearly every major data warehouse.
 -   In the event that you desire to leave your data in S3, Avro compresses better than CSV and JSON, so you pay less for storage and potentially can use less CPU to parse the data.